deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - `Failed`: An error occurred when creating the image.
 - `Terminating`: The image is being deleted.
 It may "get stuck" in this state if it is still connected to the virtual machine.

 As long as the image has not entered the `Ready` phase, the contents of the `.spec` block can be changed.
 If you change it, the disk creation process will start again.
-Once it is in the `Ready` phase, the `.spec` block contents cannot be changed!
+Once it is in the `Ready` phase, the `.spec` block contents **cannot be changed**.

 You can trace the image creation process by adding the `-w` key to the previous command: